Finding Your Mission. Discovering Your Passion. Making Changes Over Time. by Krista Marie Moore

 This is what has happened to me.
 After trying to forcibly change my circumstances for years and finding myself at the same point as I began, I realized God was trying to awaken me – not to reject the life I had, but to embrace it, feed it, nurture it and love it.

 Welcome to my garden.
 It is the product of much work, love and care.
-It began with helping hands, and has been tended, redesigned and evolved into my own loving work of art.
-The beauty represents my new life.
+It began with helping hands and has been tended, redesigned and evolved into my own loving work of art.
+Beauty represents my new life.
 The gratitude I feel for living, and for tending God’s creation with reverence and awe.